 Gently close your eyes.
 Roll the shoulders up, back and down.
 Take 3 deep breaths.
-Place your hands in a comfortable position or in Karuna mudra.
+Place your hands in a comfortable position.
 Settle in.

 Imagine the horizon spanning through your chest with a radiant sun rising in your innermost center—your heart.
 As though being melted by the solar warmth, release tension in your shoulders and across your throat.
 Soften your forehead and rest your attention inward on the light deep within.
 Take 3 smooth, even breaths.
 As you inhale, invite the glow from your heart to expand toward the inner surface of the body.
 With each exhale, let the light recede.
 Take another 3 peaceful breaths.

 Attuning deeply to your heart center, offer compassion to yourself, honoring your journey wholeheartedly, dissolving all self-judgment, shame and guilt naturally.